‘The show played to a relatively large and extremely enthusiastic house, who really enjoyed the comedy that John Waterhouse champions.’

-I went to see How to Relax in Andalucía by John Waterhouse at the Capitol Theatre at Manchester Metropolitan University on Thursday 27th June 2013.
+I went to see How to Relax in Andalucía by John Waterhouse at the Capitol Theatre at Manchester Metropolitan University.

 The show played to a relatively large and extremely enthusiastic house, who really enjoyed the comedy that John Waterhouse champions; that flavoured with the memory of Carry On films and the classics of television in the 70s.
 Casagua’s customers really appreciated the work and went home very satisfied with their night out.
 Their appreciation was vocal and unrestrained; they were both entertained and uplifted.